DonMVB/aws/AWS_Assoc_SAA_C02.md

 - **Summary**: VPNs connect your *on-prem with your VPC* over the internet.

 ## 3.10.
 AWS DirectConnect (Updated 12/3/2020)
-- Direct Connect is an AWS service that establishes a dedicated network connection between your premises and AWS.
+- Direct Connect establishes a dedicated network connection between your premises and AWS.
 You can create this private connectivity to reduce network costs, increase bandwidth, and provide more consistent network experience compared to regular internet-based connections.
-- The use case for Direct Connect is high throughput workloads or if you need a stable or reliable connection.
+- Use case: Direct Connect is high throughput workloads or if you need a stable or reliable connection.
+1 GB or 10 GB.
+- Direct Connect uses IPSec to encrypt connections to individual VPCs using a VPN across a public virtual interface (VIF).
+(PPT)
 - VPN connects to your on-prem over the internet and DirectConnect connects to your on-prem off through a private tunnel.
 There are multiple DC locations around the world.
 There is a AWS dedicated cage at each location.
 Your router is also caged.
 There is a cross connect cable at the cage location (a cable).
 - Video: https://www.youtube.com/watch?reload=9&v=dhpTTT6V1So&feature=youtu.be
 - The steps for setting up an AWS DirectConnect connection: